 I2EN Accredited Programmes for Nuclear Energy

 I2EN relies on an independent committee of experts to review French nuclear education programmes.
-It awards the I2EN Label on the basis of specific criteria.
+It awards the I2EN Seal on the basis of specific criteria.
 The members of the I2EN Committee of Experts are recognized experts in their fields.
 Each review team is co-chaired by two experts, one from academia and the other from industry.